Lady Macbeth Monologue (Act 1, Scene 5) | Shakespeare Unpacked

 Performing Lady Macbeth

-This monologue, when spoken out loud, should sound like a spell that Lady Macbeth is conjuring.
-She is calling on spirits to help remove her goodness and make her capable of the evil plot she is hatching: each thought begins with her summoning something new to come to her and help her achieve her goal.
-While the content is macabre, it also foreshadows how she becomes overwhelmed with guilt and suspicion—to the point of madness.
-You can use this knowledge of her arc to give your rendition of Lady Macbeth a more vulnerable, and therefore human, characterisation.
+This monologue, when spoken out loud, becomes almost like an incantation.
+It might sound like a spell that Lady Macbeth is conjuring.
+She is calling on spirits to help remove her goodness.
+She wants them to give her strength, to make her capable of the evil plot she is hatching.
+Each new thought begins with her summoning something new to come to her and help her achieve her goal.

 Shakespeare used a lot of language devices to give this speech a specific mood and atmosphere.
 Notice the repetition of ‘k/c’ and ‘t’ sounds—harsh, guttural consonants that reflect her brutal treachery—as well as a reliance on serpentine ‘s’ sounds that mirror Lady M’s snake-like nature.
 There is a lot of alliteration: ‘murdering ministers’ and ‘sightless substances’ that hearken to conjuring, as well as dark and dramatic imagery: ‘croaks the fatal entrance’, ‘pall thee in the dunnest smoke of hell’.